If you want to save money on groceries but don’t want to cut anything, a price book should be your frugal weapon of choice.

 Have you ever looked at a ‘super cheap’ sales price and wondered how much you usually pay for that item?
 It’s no fun to come home and discover that what you thought was a great deal due to the marketing, actually cost more than what you generally spend at another store.
 That only leads to buyer’s remorse.
 With a price book, you’ll never make that mistake again.

-Getting Started with your Price Book
+Getting Started with Your Price Book for Groceries

 The biggest secret behind a successful price book is using a format that works for you.
 There are four main options:

-- a small notebook
+- a small spiral notebook

 - a printed template in a binder (there’s a free template in the resource library)

-- a mobile app
+- a mobile app to keep your grocery price book list in

 The key here is that you need to use a format you’ll actually bring with you to the store.
 I’ve made a handy template for you, which you can find at the free resource page.
 You can print off as many copies as you need.
 If you don’t know what format will suit you best, I suggest starting with the template and then customising it as you get used to recording prices.